RudraNilBasu/Game-Manager/README.md

 ###Expected Features / TODO

+* At a specific time, only one employee for a specific domain can arrive.
 * Different Work domain for each employee (Programmer, Graphics Designer and Sound Designer)
 * Different Entry / Exit times for each employee.
 * Different number of working days for each employee (within Monday - Friday, we don't like to make anyone work on weekends, we are not that bad)